martinblatz/DataViz-Final-Project/README.md

 ## Imagine the Adjacent Possible
 - I think it would be really interesting to be able to build the map referenced in the sketches above, but to be able to have a single visualization that allows the user to select a variable to populate the pie charts.
 The ability to perform advanced filtering based on the rich data set (age, gender, race, armed status, fleeing status) would be a great way to provide a more interactive data exploration experience.
 - If I could get sufficient city level data, it would be really interesting to see if there are any correlations between demographics, population, or political/voting tendencies and the volume of police shootings.

+## Ideas for Interaction
+- Create a menu/checkbox for each of the following categories: Flee status, armed status, signs of mental illness, and threat level.
+Use the menu or checkbox to filter data from the visualized data.
+This will enable the user to explore the data more thoroughly and look for patterns.
+- A menu to switch between the categorical values represented by the visualization: age bin, race.

+## Schedule of Deliverables